DISCOVER: A Solver for Distributional Counterfactual Explanations: Related Work

 \paragraph{Model-agnostic and black-box counterfactual generation.} A large body of work studies counterfactual generation for black-box predictors through model-agnostic objectives and derivative-free search.
-Representative examples include MACE~\cite{yang2022mace}, reinforcement-learning-based approaches for scalable black-box recourse~\cite{samoilescu2021model}, and causally constrained generation methods such as MC3G~\cite{dasgupta2025mc3g}.
-Model-agnostic frameworks have also been developed to improve plausibility under complex tabular distributions, such as CountARFactuals~\cite{dandl2024countarfactuals}.
+Representative examples include MACE~\cite{yang2022mace}, NICE~\cite{brughmans2021nice}, which generates nearest-instance counterfactual explanations, and the branch-and-bound model-agnostic algorithm of Raimundo et al.~\cite{raimundo2024mining}, which mines Pareto-optimal counterfactual antecedents.
+Other lines of work include reinforcement-learning-based approaches for scalable black-box recourse~\cite{samoilescu2021model}, causally constrained generation methods such as MC3G~\cite{dasgupta2025mc3g}, and plausibility-oriented tabular frameworks such as CountARFactuals~\cite{dandl2024countarfactuals}.
 Genetic and sampling-based optimizers have also been used in other domains, such as molecule counterfactual generation~\cite{wellawatte2022model}.
-These methods focus on instance-level recourse, and they do not optimize transport-based distances between empirical input and output distributions.
+These methods focus on instance-level recourse or antecedent search, and they do not optimize transport-based distances between empirical input and output distributions.

 \paragraph{Distributional counterfactual explanations.} Distributional Counterfactual Explanations (DCE)~\cite{you2025distributional} adopt a distribution-level formulation.
 DCE seeks a counterfactual input distribution that steers the model output distribution toward a target while remaining close to the original population under optimal transport constraints~\cite{peyre2019computational}.
 It provides a certification mechanism for finite-sample feasibility.
 The original DCE solver relies on gradient-based optimization and assumes differentiable predictors and pipelines, which restricts direct applicability to pipelines where the predictor and preprocessing are non-differentiable ~\cite{breiman2001random,friedman2001greedy,shwartz2022tabular,erickson2025tabarena}.